appcircleio/appcircle-docusaurus/docs/publish-module/publish-walkthrough-for-app-store/index.md

 ## Publish Module Troubleshooting

 When using the Publish module, it's essential to know how to troubleshoot potential issues that may arise during the release process.
 Whether you're dealing with failed submissions, integration errors, or flow execution problems, having a clear understanding of common issues and their solutions can save you time and ensure a smooth release.
-The troubleshooting section will guide you through diagnosing and resolving problems efficiently, providing tips on how to maintain successful integrations, correct configuration errors, and ensure that your app releases proceed without interruptions.

 ### Common Issues and Solutions

-While the Publish module is designed for reliability, you may occasionally encounter issues.
+While the Publish module is designed for reliability, you may occasionally encounter issues due to various reasons.
 Here are some common problems and their solutions:

 - **Failed Submissions**: Submissions can fail for various reasons.
 One common issue is a conflicting version number—if the version you're trying to submit already exists on the store, you'll need to increment the version number.
-Another issue could be an invalid binary, which might occur if the app doesn’t meet store requirements or if there are missing assets.
+Another issue could be an invalid binary, which might occur if the app doesn’t meet store requirements, have a technical issıes or if there are missing assets.
 Always check the error logs for specific details, correct any issues, and attempt the submission again.

 - **Integration Errors**: Integration errors often stem from misconfigured store connections.
 If the API connection fails, it could be due to incorrect credentials or an expired API token.
-Additionally, ensure that the account you're using has the necessary permissions to perform actions like submitting apps or updating metadata.
+Additionally, ensure that the account you are using has the necessary permissions to perform actions like submitting apps or updating metadata.
 Double-check all API keys, tokens, and permissions to resolve these issues.

 - **Flow Execution Problems**: If a flow doesn't execute as expected, it might be due to incorrect configuration settings.
 Review each step of the flow to ensure everything is set up correctly, such as conditions, triggers, and action sequences.
 If the problem persists, try testing the flow in a staging environment to isolate the issue before rerunning it in production.

-### Frequently Asked Questions
+### Frequently Asked Questions About the Publish Module

-This section provides answers to frequently asked questions about the Publish module, including:

 #### How do I update my app's metadata?

-To update your app's metadata, navigate to the Publish module, select the relevant profile, click the Actions button of binary, and go to Metadata details, now you can update the fields such as the app name, description, and screenshots.
+To update your app's metadata, navigate to the Publish module, select the relevant profile, click the Actions button for the binary, and go to Metadata details.
+You can now update the metadata fields such as the app name, description, and screenshots.
 After saving your changes, submit the updated metadata for review if required.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-actionMetadata.png' />
 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-actionMetadataDetails.png' />

 #### Is it possible to automate notifications for team members during the release process?

-Absolutely.
+Yes, it is possible.
 The Publish module allows you to set up automated notifications for your team members at various stages of the release process.
 You can configure notifications to be sent via email or integrate with collaboration tools like Slack or Microsoft Teams, ensuring that everyone involved is kept up to date on the release status.

-For more information, please visit our detailed [**Notification Integrations**](/account/my-organization/notifications-and-communication) documentation.
+For more information, please refer to the [**Notification Integrations**](/account/my-organization/notifications-and-communication) document.

-#### Can I track the progress of my app’s release in real-time?
+#### Can I track the progress of the app release in real-time?

-Yes, the Publish module provides real-time tracking of your app’s release process.
+Yes, the Publish module provides real-time tracking of the app release process.
 You can monitor each step of the flow, view the status of your submission, and receive notifications about any changes or issues.
 This feature allows you to stay informed and take action immediately if necessary.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-monitorRelease.png' />

-#### What happens if a release is rejected by the app store?
+#### What happens if a release is rejected by Apple?

-If your binary is rejected by Apple, the status on Appcircle will change to **Rejected**.
-You can view the binary's status directly from Appcircle without needing to visit App Store Connect.
-However, since Apple does not disclose the rejection reasons externally, you won't be able to see them on Appcircle.
-To find out the specific reason for the rejection, you'll need to log in to your App Store Connect account.
+If your binary is rejected by Apple in App Store Connect, the status on Appcircle will change to **Rejected**.
+You can view the binary's status directly from Appcircle without the need to visit App Store Connect.
+However, the rejection reasons are not shared with external parties through the App Store Connect APIs.
+To find out the specific reason for the rejection, you can view them on App Store Connect.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE4255-monitorRelease.png' />

 #### Can I use the Publish Module with other CI tools?

-Yes, you can use other CI tools to send a binary to the Publish module.
-By utilizing Appcircle [**API & CLI**](/appcircle-api) tools within your chosen CI tool, you can directly send the binary to the relevant profile and manage the Publish process.
+Yes, you can use other CI tools to upload a binary to the Publish module.
+By utilizing Appcircle [**API & CLI**](/appcircle-api) within your chosen CI tool, you can directly send the binary to the relevant profile and manage the Publish process.

-Additionally, you can check our existing integrations in the [**Marketplace**](/marketplace) documentation if you prefer options outside of the **API and CLI**.
+Additionally, you can check our existing integrations in the [**Appcircle Marketplace**](/marketplace) documentation for integration alternatives for the **Appcircle API and CLI**.

 #### Can I manage the team members roles for Publish Module?

 Appcircle provides users with a comprehensive role management system.
 This system allows you to assign specific permissions to all organization members on an organization-wide basis.

-For more information, please visit our detailed [**Role Management**](/account/my-organization/role-management) documentation.
+For more information, please refer to the [**Role Management**](/account/my-organization/role-management) document.

 #### Can I manage multiple app store accounts within the Publish module?